mihaidusmanu/local-feature-refinement/README.md

 </details>

-## Evaluating a new method without refinement
+## Benchmarking new methods without refinement

 The two-view refinement can be skipped completely by setting the following environmental variable `SKIP_REFINEMENT=1`.
-This functionality is provided for quickly evaluating new methods (before running the refinement).
 For instance, in order to evaluate SIFT without refinement on pipes, one would run:
 ```bash
 SKIP_REFINEMENT=1 python eth/benchmark.py --colmap_path $COLMAP_PATH --evaluation_path $EVAL_PATH --dataset_name pipes --method_name sift
 ```